Back to tools

 Implementation workflow

-MCP belongs in the stack only when it has a clear place in the work sequence.
+MCP belongs in the stack only when it has a clear place in the work sequence and a person accountable for checking the result.

 • Stage fit: Build, Automate, Govern.